isabella232/search-promote.en-1/help/c-about-index-menu/c-about-rollback-for-indexes.md

 ---
 description: You can use Rollback to back up and archive website indexes that you have generated.
 You can also restore the backup of an index at any time.
-seo-description: You can use Rollback to back up and archive website indexes that you have generated.
-You can also restore the backup of an index at any time.
-seo-title: About Rollback for indexes
 solution: Target
 subtopic: Rollback
 title: About Rollback for indexes